uatuko/ruek/docs/rebac.md

 # ReBAC

-You can use Relations-Based Access Control (ReBAC) to define and check permissions between entities as a relations graph.
+You can use Relations-Based Access Control (ReBAC) to define and check fine-grained permissions between entities as a relations graph.
 Relations graphs enable Sentium to derive implicit relations when there aren't any direct relations.

 For example, in the following relations graph there's no direct relation created between `user:jane` and `doc:notes.txt`.
 But by examining the relations, Sentium can derive `user:jane -> reader -> doc:notes.txt`